 Life Sciences Undergraduate Research Opportunity Program (LS UROP)

-The Life Sciences Undergraduate Research Opportunity Program (LS UROP) is pleased to announce its internships for 2018-2019.
-Interns will participate in theoretical and/or applied life science research with MU faculty mentors in the field or in a laboratory.
+The Life Sciences Undergraduate Research Opportunity Program (LS UROP) allows Interns to participate in theoretical and/or applied life science research with MU faculty mentors in the field or in a laboratory.

 Students must make arrangements with a faculty mentor prior to submitting an application.
 Those planning to enter masters or doctorate level programs in the life sciences or considering a research career in the life sciences are strongly encouraged to apply.